 This edible marshmallow play dough is basically a cake fondant recipe which means you can eat it.
 All you need to make this easy playdough recipe with marshmallows are 4 ingredients, a microwave-safe bowl, and a spatula.

-First, in a large microwave-safe bowl, add water to the marshmallows.
+- First, in a large microwave-safe bowl, add water to the marshmallows.
 If you want to change the color of the marshmallow play dough, add a few drops of food coloring now.

-Microwave on high – 800-900 Watts – for 30 seconds or until the marshmallows expand and almost double in size.
+- Microwave on high (800-900 Watts) for 30 seconds or until the marshmallows expand and almost double in size.

-Remove carefully from the microwave – the bowl is hot.
+- Remove carefully from the microwave – the bowl is hot.

-Add oil and powdered sugar and start stirring until it forms a soft paste.
+- Add oil and powdered sugar and start stirring until it forms a soft paste.
 Now, add more powdered sugar, up to 1/2 cup, or until it forms a dough that kids can play with.
+If sticky, add more powdered sugar or corn starch if you don’t intend to eat pieces of this play dough.
+If too dry, add a teaspoon of lukewarm water until the texture is perfect and easy to knead and roll on parchment paper.

 Playing

 Marshmallow playdough tends to get stickier with time, so to avoid a mess, stick a piece of parchment paper to the playing table and give some extra powdered sugar to the kids.
 If the dough starts to stick, add more sugar.
+Then, let the kids be creative and pretend to play any game they like.
+We always give the kids some of the playdough tools below:

-• Rolling pin
+- Rolling pin

-• Plates
+- Plates

-• Plastic knife
+- Plastic knife

-• Cookie cutters
+- Cookie cutters

+Believe me, edible playdough recipes made of real food are the ones kids love the most.
 The way marshmallows expand in the microwave is an amazing science experiment for kids.
 It’s visual, fun, impressive, and much more than just making playdough.

 Storage Instructions